-Elizabeth Folk's creative practice is situated in interdisciplinary sculpture and time-based media with empathy and social justice as points of departure.
-She primarily explores issues of class, labor, gender, sexuality, communication, and revolution.
-Many of her works take the form of public interventions and guerrilla performances that invite audience participation, often using humor and play to stimulate discourse.
-Most recently, her research is focused on the resurgence of public shaming in social media and the resultant democratization of justice, Internet “takedown culture,” the discourse of controversy, as well as the Truth and Reconciliation movement and other modalities of conflict resolution applied to conflicts where much of the interface is social media.
-Folk is a Lecturer of Art at Cal Poly, San Luis Obispo and UC Santa Barbara.
+My creative practice is situated in interdisciplinary sculpture and time-based media with empathy and social justice as points of departure.
+My recent works re-contextualize modernist design to investigate issues of class, labor, race, gender, and power in the United States.
+Many of my works take the form of public interventions and guerrilla performances that invite audience participation, often using humor and play to stimulate discourse.
+I am currently an Assistant Professor of Art and Design at Cal Poly, San Luis Obispo.

 Here's another way of putting it: